MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/10-build-and-dependency-management/40-maven/codelab01/README.md

         <version>1.0</version>
     </project>
     ````
+    - Small remark: since the POM file is written in xml (`pom.xml`), the following optional XML-specific elements
+    and attributes are often added to the POM file (don't worry about them):
+        - The XML declaration / prolog: `<?xml version="1.0" encoding="UTF-8"?>` specifies the version and encoding of the XML.
+        - The XML namespace (and schema instance) are added as attributes to the `project` element.
 5. Reimport Maven in IntelliJ (right click module > Maven > Reimport).
 Intellij should now know that it should build the project / module using Maven.
 6. Let's include Guava as an external dependency.
 We can now do this using Maven: